freeverseio/LAOS-roadmap/README.md

 - [EvoChain] & [OwnChain] development and stable release of the LAOS evolution pallet

 ### Deliverable 2:
-This deliverable will focus on the development of the necessary services to provide compatibility with the ERC721 standard.
+This deliverable will focus on developing the necessary services to ensure compatibility with the ERC721 standard.
 This will involve introducing the [LAOS ERC721 Universal node](./erc721Capabilities/README.md), which will provide an Ethereum JSON-RPC API.
-As a result, Ethereum wallets such as Metamask, as well as ayn DApp already familiarized with EVM-compatible blockchains, will be able to interact with LAOS Assets.
+As a result, Ethereum wallets such as Metamask, as well as any DApp already familiar with EVM-compatible blockchains, will be able to interact with LAOS Assets.

 Likewise, parallel work will be done to define the specs for the smart contracts that will extend the standard ERC721 interface, namely, to a ERC721 Universal standard, capable of using bridgeless minting and evolution on any EVM-compatible blockchain.